HYDROLOGY Flow Variability

 The five flow characteristics are general descriptors, but more specific and measurable variables have been developed to characterize the flow regime (Olden and Poff 2003).
 Richter et al. (1996) combined 33 hydrologic variables into an approach known as the Indicators of Hydrologic Alteration (IHA).
 These variables are widely used by hydrologists and found to adequately represent the characteristics of a flow regime (Olden and Poff 2003).
 These 33 variables are separated into five categories (Table 1) that can be assessed using stream gage data.

-Manual for additional information.
+For more information on the list of IHA parameters (Table 1 [68 kb]) refer to the Indicators of Hydrologic Alteration Version 7 Users Manual.
 For scoring method 1, values larger than the 50% confidence interval are preferred and receive a three, while method 2 is the opposite, a value lower than the confidence interval is more preferred and receives a three.
 For method 3, either extreme value larger or smaller than the confidence interval, is least preferred and receives the lowest score.
 The Indicators of Hydrologic Alteration User's Manual describes Group 1 parameters as: magnitude of monthly water conditions; Group 2 as: magnitude and duration of annual extreme water conditions; Group 3 as: timing of annual extreme water conditions; Group 4 as: frequency and duration of high and low pulses; and Group 5 as: rate and frequency of water condition changes.
-Table 1 (68 kb)

 The 33 IHA variables were estimated using mean daily discharge for 1986 through 2007 obtained from the USGS for each of 54 stream gages located throughout Minnesota (Table 2 ).
 Each gage represented the condition in at least one watershed, with only one gage representing each watershed.
 The 33 IHA parameters were calculated for each gage and each calendar year.
 IHA parameters were calculated using the Indicators of Hydrologic Alteration software version 7, (The Nature Conservancy 2007).